 Working in Afghanistan since 1987, Humanity & Inclusion focuses on helping victims of landmines, preventing future mine accidents, and promoting disability-inclusive development.

 Afghanistan has been in a near constant state of conflict and war since the late 1970s and is one of the poorest countries in the world.
-A large proportion of the population continues to suffer from severe insecurity, poor housing, and limited access to drinking water, electricity, medical care, and employment.
+A large proportion of the population continues to have severe insecurity, poor housing, and limited access to drinking water, electricity, medical care, and employment.

 Under these difficult circumstances, disabilities resulting from war or conflict, or endemic poverty, are extremely common.